Quantification of Quantum Correlations in Two-Beam Gaussian States Using Photon-Number Measurements

-These experimental beams are multi-mode and suffer from imperfections that occur both during the generation process and transmission to the detectors.
-As a consequence, they decline from the theoretically expected form of a multi-mode noisy twin beam.
+These experimental beams are multimode as they are generated in parametric down-conversion in the running-wave configuration and detected in multiple detection windows.
+They also suffer from imperfections that occur both during the generation process and transmission to the detectors.
+As a consequence, they decline from the theoretically expected form of a multimode noisy TWB whose coefficients obey $ C_1 = C_2 = \bar{D}_{12} = 0 $ in Eq.~(\ref{2}).
 These declinations can be quantified using the derived formulas for the tested quantum information quantities.
-However, they are derived for two single-mode beams and so their application is conditioned by the reduction of the experimental multi-mode photon-number moments $ \langle n_1^k n_2^l \rangle_{\rm m} $ to one typical mode.
-Estimating the number $ M $ of effective modes~\cite{PerinaJr2022,Michalek2020} we may follow the procedure outlined in the Supplemental Material \cite{SM}.
+However, these quantities are derived for two single-mode Gaussian beams and so their application is conditioned by the reduction of the experimental multimode photon-number moments $ \langle n_1^k n_2^l \rangle_{\rm m} $ to one typical mode in each beam.
+Estimating the number $ M $ of effective modes in each beam~\cite{PerinaJr2022,Michalek2020} we may follow the procedure outlined in the Supplemental Material \cite{SM}.